evcc-io/evcc/README.md

 ## Plugins

-Plugins are used to implement accessing and updating generic data sources.
+Plugins are used to integrate physical devices and external data sources with EVCC.
+Plugins support both *read* and *write* access.
 When using plugins for *write* access, the actual data is provided as variable in form of `${var[:format]}`.
 If `format` is omitted, data is formatted according to the default Go `%v` [format](https://golang.org/pkg/fmt/).
 The variable is replaced with the actual data before the plugin is executed.

-EVCC supports the following *read/write* plugins.

-### Modbus
+### Modbus (read only)

 The `modbus` plugins is able to read data from any Modbus meter or SunSpec-compatible solar inverter.
 Many meters are already pre-configured (see [MBMD Supported Devices](https://github.com/volkszaehler/mbmd#supported-devices)).